Why You Need to Winterize Your Outdoor Faucets

 How to Winterize Home Plumbing

-- Outside faucets – Locate all outside faucets.
+- Prepare outside faucets – Locate all outside faucets.
 Disconnect any hoses and drain them for winter storage.
 Remove splitters or any other items from each faucet.

-- Shut-off valves – Every faucet should have a shut-off valve inside your home or basement.
+- Turn off water from shut-off valves – Every faucet should have a shut-off valve inside your home or basement.
 Locate all shut-off valves for each corresponding faucet and shut the water off in a clockwise direction completely.

 - Drain exterior faucets – Turn on all faucets to drain any water left in them.
 If the water continues to flow, check the valve to make sure it’s off.
 Leave the faucet handle turned on throughout the winter.